What is a sitemap for a website?

 Website plans and strategies can then be more effectively communicated to developers, other team members and clients — resulting in greater end-user satisfaction, more efficient development with fewer mistakes and greater usability of the final product.

-Using sitemaps to plan websites in conjunction with a modern CMS like WordPress allows for greater flexibility as well as future scaling.
+Using a sitemap to plan websites in conjunction with a modern CMS like WordPress allows for greater flexibility as well as future scaling.

 New pages can be easily added to existing navigational structures rather than the frequent, common and painful full-site redesigns of yesteryear.

-Properly organizing a website's page structure allows for websites to grow organically over time.
+Properly organizing a website's page structure allows for websites to grow organically over time and better optimize essential pages.

 Planning websites using sitemaps drives innovation and brings the ability to rapidly test new ideas.
 In the earlier days of site planning, designers would frequently piggyback off each other which meant design structures had little variation since it was just quicker and safer to copy (yikes).